rdinter/CAUV/0-data/osu_budget/README.md

 - `variable cost` - close enough to the first section of each excel file for most of these items.
     - `chemicals` - cost of all chemicals related to the production of each crop, these are typically fixed values but if not take the average across the yield values.
     - `crop_insurance` - crop insurance which depends on the expected yields for each crop and will vary across the different levels.
-    - `drying` - only corn needs drying, but the cost the value needs to be converted into cent per bushel.
-This is done easily for 2018.
-For previous years, it was generally done by ....
+    - `drying` - only corn needs drying, but the cost value needs to be converted into cent per bushel.
     - `fuel_oil_grease` - in about the middle of each variable cost section, but it usually doesn't vary across yield levels.
     - `hired_costom_work` - began in 2018 split of how the budgets were calculated, should be documented across the different production levels but the average should be used to add onto the `machine` category in fixed costs.
     - `k2o` - fertilizer cost is documented as per pound, this should be a column within the category.
 There should also be different levels in terms of how much fertilizer should be sued, which are to the left of the cost and should be inputted into the low-med-high categories.